-The proposed UBC Indian Residential School History and Dialogue Centre (IRSHDC) stands at the turning point between Canada’s difficult history and the prospect of a better future for all Canadians.
-Your support of the Centre helps to redefine relationships between Aboriginal and non-Aboriginal people and build a more collaborative future.
+The UBC Indian Residential School History and Dialogue Centre (IRSHDC) stands at the turning point between Canada’s difficult history and the prospect of a better future for all Canadians.
+Your support of the Centre helps to redefine relationships between Indigenous and non-Indigenous people and build a more collaborative future.

 Before the work of the Truth and Reconciliation Commission, few Canadians were aware of the history of residential schools and of its lasting effects.
-Yet nearly every Aboriginal family in Canada has been affected by the legacy of the schools.
+Yet nearly every Indigenous community in Canada has been affected by their legacy.
 The time for reflection, healing and growth is now.

-- Aboriginal people and families can access records, with expert help in navigating them, and where community members can come to learn and reflect on this history;
+- Survivors, Indigenous community members and researchers can access records of the residential schools, with expert help in navigating them, and where community members can come to learn and reflect on this history;

 - interactive programming and materials will illuminate this history for UBC students and for visiting school groups;